commfish/BSAI_crab_assessments/BBRKC/bbrkc_22f/readme22.md

 ## organization -----
 Description of models: found in this readme.md files used for model: found in the gmacs.dat file in each folder, also have a file labeled gmacsXXX.dat with XX being model number

+## model runs - initial to compare to Jie's ------
+### Model 21.1b - run 7-25-22; see gmacs.dat - no additional output/jitter/or anything, just basic model run
+Time for run:
+Compare results to Jie's - gmacsall.out
+Notes:

+### Model 22.0